MirrorNetworking/Mirror/doc/Articles/Guides/NetworkBehaviour.md

 ## Server and Client functions

-You can tag member functions in NetworkBehaviour scripts with custom attributes to designate them as server-only or client-only functions. <xref:Mirror.ServerAttribute> will check that the function is called in the server.
-Likewise, <xref:Mirror.ClientAttribute> will check if the function is called in the client.
+You can tag member functions in NetworkBehaviour scripts with custom attributes to designate them as server-only or client-only functions. <xref:MirrorNG.ServerAttribute> will check that the function is called in the server.
+Likewise, <xref:MirrorNG.ClientAttribute> will check if the function is called in the client.

 For more information, see [Attributes](Attributes.md).